Chapter Twenty-Four: Analytics for Managerial Decision Making

 The accounting rate of return is an alternative evaluative tool that focuses on accounting income rather than cash flows.
 This method divides the average annual increase in income by the amount of initial investment.
 For Mirage’s project, the accounting rate of return is 13% ($19,500/$150,000).
 The accounting rate of return is simple and easy.
 The decision rule is to accept investments that exceed a particular accounting rate of return.
 But, the method ignores the time value of money, the duration of cash flows, and terminal returns of invested dollars (e.g., notice that Mirage plans to get the $100,000 back at the end of the project).
 As a result, by itself, the accounting rate of return can easily misidentify the best investment alternatives.
 It should be used with extreme care.

 The manual calculation of IRR using present value tables is challenging.
-One would repeatedly try rates until he or she zeroed in on the rate that caused the present value of cash inflows to equal the present value of cash outflows.
+One would repeatedly try rates until the rate that caused the present value of cash inflows to equal the present value of cash outflows is isolated.
 If the available tables are not sufficiently detailed, some interpolation would be needed.
 However, spreadsheet routines are much easier.
 Reconsider the illustration for Greenspan.
-Below is a spreadsheet, using an interest rate of 8.8361%.
+The following spreadsheet uses an interest rate of 8.8361%.
 Notice that this rate caused the net present value to be zero and is the IRR.
 This rate was selected by a higher-lower guessing process (trying each interest rate guess in cell A2).
-This does not take nearly as many guesses as one might think; with a little logic, the exact correct rate can be found rather quickly.
+This does not take as many guesses as one might think; with a little logic, the exact correct rate can be found rather quickly.